 Huntingdon Valley Veterinary Hospital Treats Canine Influenza

-Canine Influenza, or dog flu, is a highly contagious respiratory infection caused by influenza Type A. In the United States, there are 2 known strains of the dog flu:
+Canine Influenza, or dog flu, is a highly contagious respiratory infection caused by influenza Type A. In the United States, there are two known strains of the dog flu:

 In most cases, unvaccinated dogs are susceptible to the disease by either virus.
-As a preventative measure, the best option to protect your canine friend against the flu is to vaccinate.
+The best option to protect your canine friend against the flu is to vaccinate as a preventative measure.

-The signs of canine influenza are comparable to those of the human flu.
+The signs of Canine Influenza are comparable to those of the human flu.
 You may notice your pup showing symptoms of a cough, fever, and runny nose.
-This disease has similar properties to other respiratory infections such as Kennel Cough and in many cases is misdiagnosed due to these similarities.
+This disease has similar properties to other respiratory infections, such as Kennel Cough, and is frequently misdiagnosed due to these similarities.
 To get an accurate assessment of your pet’s illness, please come to our hospital today for a checkup with one of our veterinarians.

 How is Canine Influenza Spread?

-Canine Influenza is easy to transmit, like that of the human flu.
-The virus is spread through respiratory secretions such as coughing and sneezing, through direct dog contact (sniffing and licking) and as well as through contaminated objects such as food, toys, and floors.
+Canine Influenza is easy to transmit, like the human flu.
+The virus spreads through respiratory secretions such as coughing and sneezing, through direct dog contact (sniffing and licking), and as well as through contaminated objects such as food, toys, and floors.

 The duration of time for clinical signs to become noticeable in a dog is from 2 to 4 days.
-Dogs who have been exposed to the virus are more contagious during this incubation stage, making transmission to occur more rapidly.
+Dogs exposed to the virus are more contagious during this incubation stage, making transmission occur more rapidly.

 The more your dog socializes with other dogs, the more risk your pup will be in of contracting the disease.
 Boarding Kennels and dog parks are among the more common places where your dog may come in contact with Canine Influenza.